dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 touch src/index.js src/actions.js src/reducers.js
 ```

 These commands will give us a brand new project with the basic structure that we will need.
-To makes our lives easier and before proceeding with the next steps, let's open this project on an IDE (like WebStorm and Visual Studio Code).
+To makes our lives easier and before proceeding with the next steps, let's open this project on an IDE (like WebStorm or Visual Studio Code).

 ### Creating Redux Actions

-Now, let's open the `src/actions.js` file and add the following action creators and action types:
+Now, let's open the `src/actions.js` file and add the following action creators and action types to it:

 ```js
 // action types